 He was a featured presenter at TEDxFulbright “A Curious Picture” in June 2017 where he gave a talk titled “Talking about Peace.”
-The Washington Post Magazine featured David in its “Just Asking” feature in April 2018.
+The Washington Post Magazine featured David in “Just Asking” in April 2018.
 He was interviewed on NBC’s TODAY Show in August 2020.

 His consulting clients have included the Fulbright Association, where he led its diversity initiative, and Street Law, Inc., where he spearheaded its community college efforts.
-David is a member of the PCDN Global’s Career Advisory Panel and is currently the president of the board of directors of the National Capital Area Chapter of the Fulbright Association.
+David is a member of the PCDN Global’s Career Advisory Panel and is the past president of the board of directors of the National Capital Area Chapter of the Fulbright Association.
 He is an official member of Forbes Coaches Council and a member of the National Career Development Association.

 David is the author of Legal Research and Writing (Delmar, 1996), editor of Peacebuilding in Community Colleges: A Teaching Resource (USIP Press, 2013), and author of Peace Jobs: A Student’s Guide to Starting a Career Working for Peace (Information Age Publishing, 2016).
 David is co-author of USIP Special Report 246 Graduate Education and Professional Practice in International Peace and Conflict (August 2010).
 He has published in Career Convergence Magazine, Chronicle of Higher Education, Inside Higher Education, LinkedIn Pulse, Conflict Resolution Quarterly, Community College Journal, Community College Daily, Journal of Peace Education, Forbes.com, Mediate.com, Huffington Post, The New York Times, The Korea Herald, Arizona Daily Sun, South Florida Sun-Sentinel, and The Baltimore Sun.

 He also consults to the legal community on issues of ADR and conflict resolution practice.
 David is a member of the Maryland bar.

 He is a graduate of American University (BA, political science & urban affairs), George Mason University (MS, conflict analysis & resolution), and the University of Baltimore (JD).
 David has completed course work with Coach Training Alliance.
 He is currently pursuing a graduate certificate in positive psychology at the University of Missouri.

 He lives in Rockville, Maryland, with his wife, who teaches nursing at Montgomery College.
 They have two adult children.
 David holds dual American and Canadian citizenship.